-Correct breathing is fundamental to getting the most out of your exercise routine.
-Poor breathing technique means your body won’t get the oxygen it needs, which in turn can make you tired, hamper your recovery and stop you getting the results you want.
-Practicing correct breathing will boost the value of your cardio workout, and it can also help you feel better when you aren’t exercising.
+Proper breathing is fundamental to getting the most out of any physical activity or exercise routine.
+Poor breathing technique restricts your body's access to the oxygen it needs, which in turn can make you tired, hamper your recovery and prevent achievement of the results you desire.
+Practicing proper breathing will boost the value of both cardio and strength workouts, and it can also help you generally feel better when you aren’t exercising.

 Video of the Day

-Focus on is maintaining good posture.
 If you slouch, your body works less efficiently and your lungs cannot open fully.
-According to “The Everest Principle: How to Achieve the Summit of Your Life,” you should perform cardio such as running with a straight back and head held high.
-This keeps your muscles correctly aligned, opens your chest and will help improve your lung capacity.
+Especially if you spend a lot of time sitting, your shoulders round, your head drops forward, and the muscles around your chest and core become tight—all of this restricts how much the lungs and ribs can expand to accommodate those cleansing, deep breaths.
+According to “The Everest Principle: How to Achieve the Summit of Your Life,” you should perform cardio, such as running, with a straight back and head held high.
+This keeps your muscles correctly aligned, opens your chest and improves lung capacity.

-In abdominal breathing you draw full breaths in through your nose, allowing your abdomen to rise naturally, and then contract slightly as you push the air back out.
+Abdominal breathing is when you inhale fully through your nose, allow your abdomen to rise naturally, and then contract slightly as you exhale.
 Practice abdominal breathing while seated until it becomes comfortable and natural.
-Then, during exercise, your body will be accustomed to correct breathing and you will benefit from the greater blood flow and improved oxygen supply to your brain and muscles.
+Then, during exercise, your body will be more apt to proper breathing and you will benefit from the improved blood flow and and a stronger oxygen supply to your brain and muscles.